avdheshkv123/Byte-Me-Food-ordering-system/README.md

 # Byte-Me-Food-ordering-system

 Byte Me! is a Java-based food ordering system designed to streamline the ordering process in a college canteen.
-It provides students with an intuitive interface to browse the menu, place orders, and track deliveries while enabling canteen staff to efficiently manage menu items and process orders.
+It provides students with an intuitive interface to browse the menu, place orders, and track deliveries while enabling canteen staff to manage menu items and process orders efficiently.

 # Features
 1. Customer Features